Health and Wellbeing

 WCC has continued to meet online throughout lockdown They have recently produced their own lockdown video and participated in the virtual Wandsworth Music Winter Sounds concert in December 2020, performing alongside singers from the National Opera Studio, Wandsworth Music Academy, and schools from across Wandsworth.

-Apply to be part of an exciting new Arts for Health & Wellbeing programme for Wandsworth in 2022!
+An exciting new Arts for Health & Wellbeing programme for Wandsworth 2022-2023